-The United States and state and local governments have taken steps to attempt to mitigate some of the more severe anticipated economic effects of the virus, including Congress's passage of the CARES Act and related stimulus legislation.
-The CARES Act, which was enacted on March 27, 2020, provides certain measures to support individuals and businesses in maintaining solvency through monetary relief, including in the form of financing, loan forgiveness and automatic forbearance, and the Consolidated Appropriations Act, 2021, extended some of these relief provisions in certain respects as well as provided other forms of relief.
-The CARES Act established and provided funding for the PPP, a loan program administered by the SBA.
-Under the PPP, small businesses, sole proprietorships, independent contractors and self-employed individuals may apply for forgivable loans from enrolled lenders, subject to numerous limitations and eligibility criteria.
-Beginning in April 2020, we began processing loan applications under the PPP.
+The United States and state and local governments have taken steps to attempt to mitigate some of the more severe economic effects of the virus, including Congress's passage of the CARES Act and related stimulus legislation.
+For example, the CARES Act, which was enacted on March 27, 2020, provided certain measures to support individuals and businesses in maintaining solvency through monetary relief, including in the form of financing, loan forgiveness and automatic forbearance, and the Consolidated Appropriations Act, 2021, extended some of these relief provisions in certain respects as well as provided other forms of relief.

-Additionally, provisions of the CARES Act, as amended by the Consolidated Appropriations Act, 2021, and interagency guidance of the federal banking agencies, provide financial institutions the option to temporarily suspend requirements under GAAP related to classification of certain loan modifications as troubled debt restructurings, or TDRs, to account for the current and anticipated effects of COVID-19.
-Further, in response to the COVID-19 outbreak, the Federal Reserve has implemented or announced a number of facilities to provide emergency liquidity to various segments of the U.S. economy and financial markets.
-Many of these facilities expired on December 31, 2020, or were extended for brief periods into 2021.
-The expiration of these facilities could have adverse effect on U.S. economy and ultimately on our business.
-The federal government is also considering additional stimulus and support legislation focused on providing aid to various sectors, including small businesses.
+Additionally, provisions of the CARES Act, as amended by the Consolidated Appropriations Act, 2021, and interagency guidance of the federal banking agencies, provide financial institutions the option to temporarily suspend requirements under United States generally accepted accounting principles ("U.S. GAAP") related to classification of certain loan modifications as troubled debt restructurings to account for the current and anticipated effects of COVID-19.
+Further, in response to the COVID-19 outbreak, the Federal Reserve implemented a number of facilities to provide emergency liquidity to various segments of the U.S. economy and financial markets.
+Many of these facilities have since expired.
+If economic conditions decline, the absence of these facilities and other legislative stimulus could have an adverse effect on the U.S. economy and ultimately on our business.

-While the steps described above may help reduce the spread of the outbreak and the related economic impact, there can be no assurance that such steps will be effective or achieve their desired results in a timely fashion.
-Further, the full impact on our business activities as a result of new government and regulatory policies, programs and guidelines, as well as regulators' reactions to such activities, remains uncertain.
+The full impact on our business activities as a result of these government and regulatory policies, programs and guidelines, as well as regulators' reactions to such activities, remains uncertain.
 Origin Bank's participation in the PPP could subject us to increased governmental and regulatory scrutiny, negative publicity or increased exposure to litigation, which could increase our operational, legal and compliance costs and damage our reputation.
-Moreover, if the federal stimulus measures are not effective in mitigating the effect of the COVID-19 pandemic, credit issues for our loan customers may be severe and adversely affect our businesses, results of operations, and financial condition more substantially over a longer period of time.
-The outbreak has also adversely impacted, and is likely to further adversely impact, our workforce and operations and the operations of our borrowers, customers and business partners.
+Furthermore, the outbreak has adversely impacted, and is likely to further adversely impact, our workforce and operations and the operations of our borrowers, customers and business partners.
 In particular, we have and may continue to experience financial losses due to a number of operational factors impacting us or our borrowers, customers or business partners, including but not limited to:

-- credit losses resulting from financial stress being experienced by our borrowers as a result of the outbreak and related governmental actions, particularly in the hotel, energy, non-essential retail, restaurant and assisted living industries, but across other industries as well; - declines in collateral values; - third-party disruptions, including outages at network providers and other suppliers; - increased cyber and payment fraud risk, as cybercriminals attempt to profit from the disruption, given increased online and remote activity; and - operational failures due to changes in our normal business practices necessitated by the outbreak and related governmental actions.
+- credit losses resulting from financial stress being experienced by our borrowers as a result of the outbreak and related governmental actions, particularly in the hotel, energy, non-essential retail, restaurant and assisted living industries, but across other industries as well; - third-party disruptions, including outages at network providers and other suppliers; - · increased cyber and payment fraud risk, as cybercriminals attempt to profit from the disruption, given increased online and remote activity; and - · operational failures due to changes in our normal business practices necessitated by the outbreak and related governmental actions.